meltano/meltano/docs/src/_guide/installation.md

 #### pip3 and pipx

 `pip` is a package installer that comes automatically with Python 3+.
-This is also what we will be using to install Meltano.
-Here are some commands related to `pip` that may be of interest:
-- [`pipx`](https://pipxproject.github.io/pipx/) is a wrapper around `pip` which cleanly installs executable python tools (such as Meltano) into their own virtual environments.
+[pipx](https://pipxproject.github.io/pipx/) is a wrapper around `pip` which cleanly installs executable python tools (such as Meltano) into their own virtual environments.

 ```bash
 # install pipx and ensure it is on the path